 Each Member-Consumer shall, as soon as electrical service becomes available, purchase from the Cooperative practically all electric energy used on the premise and shall become liable for all charges incurred in the purchase of said electrical energy from the Cooperative.
-Standby and/or supplemental onsite generation may be utilized only if approved by the Cooperative and properly connected so as to prevent parallel operations with the Cooperative's system.
+Supplemental onsite generation may be utilized only with an approved interconnection agreement on file with the Cooperative and must be in compliance with applicable tariffs and inspected by the local authority having jurisdiction.
+Standby generation must be properly connected so as to prevent parallel operations with, and backfeed onto the Cooperative's system, and must be inspected by the local authority having jurisdiction.
+In the event of an unauthorized generator interconnection the Cooperative may disconnect service until the generator is removed or parallel operation is disabled, as determined by the Cooperative.